tiramisulabs/seyfert-docs/src/content/docs/commands/middlewares.md

   // Check if the command is being executed in a guild if (middle.context.interaction.channel?.type === ChannelType.DM) {
-    middle.stop("This command can only be used in a guild.");
+    return middle.stop("This command can only be used in a guild.");
   }

   // Pass to the next middleware if the command is being executed in a guild